This time of year, I start to get questions about where Tacoma and South Sound area families can head to go sledding or for snow play.

 The snow play area at Paradise is always a popular place for winter fun.
 Get your fill of sledding and snow play Thursdays-Mondays, from late December to early March.
-It is now Open!
+While there has been a lot of snow, there have also been road closures due to hazardous conditions.
+I’m keeping an eye out for updates and will let you know when I have any!

 Note that there are some very specific rules about the kinds of sleds permitted, and this is the only area in MRNP where sledding is permitted.
 Families with children 8 and up may also want to join a ranger lead snowshoe walk.
 You’ll have to pay the daily vehicle fee to enter the park or show a pass.
-If you happen to have a 4th grader you can get in free with the Every Kid in a Park initiative, or you can go for free on Dr. Martin Luther King Jr. Day (Yes, I think there will be a crowd).
+If you happen to have a 4th grader you can get in free with the Every Kid in a Park initiative.
+This is an older post, but the info. is still good.

 Directions: In good weather, you can reach Hyak in about an hour from Tacoma.
 From eastbound I-90, take exit 54 and follow the signs.
 You will pay $20/vehicle for the Snow Park Permit and you will also need a Discover Pass.
 Go as EARLY as you can possibly get up there, because the parking lot’s 150 spaces WILL fill up and the rangers will turn folks away.